solidi/writing/33-what-is-a-project-manager-anyway.md

 **Also, know that any project can optimize on only three attributes.** Projects that are good, fast, and cheap are not done.
 And for those projects that are good, fast, and done are never cheap.
 By laying tracks, they work closely with the team to optimize what matters most, depending on the team's needs.

 **Are aware of the meta properties of any project.** That adding [engineers](https://dev.to/solidi/what-is-an-engineering-manager-anyway-4and) to a late project only makes it later.
-If the team has more time to complete a project than necessary, they [adequately fill it](https://en.wikipedia.org/wiki/Parkinson%27s_law).
+If the team has time to complete a project than necessary, they [adequately fill it](https://en.wikipedia.org/wiki/Parkinson%27s_law).
 Project managers challenge and inspire those engineers with the partnership by asking for more.

 **Ask the right questions at the right time.** Project managers form powerful questioning to inspire team ownership of feasibility, deployment, testing, and business value.
 They are skillful at invoking [provocative operations](https://en.wikipedia.org/wiki/Po_(lateral_thinking)), asking thoughtful questions, so others think and act productively.